 With the ever-changing threat environment and commonplace of liability torts, are your school’s student supervision practices up to par?

 With the recent dramatic rise in child mental health issues, student supervision is more important than ever.
 Adding to this challenge is the COVID-driven shortage of school teachers, substitute teachers, administrators and other staff members.
 Compounding the issue has been the lack of available training time engendered by pandemic response.

 However, the majority of educators rarely even consider the student supervision process.
 Many supervision plans and practices have casually remained unchanged through generations of students, teachers and administrators.
 However, two evolving factors indicate the need for a re-examination of your current program.

 The first is the changing threat environment.
 Educators have long accepted the role of In Loco Parentis, which mandates providing a safe and secure environment for kids.
 In recent years, focus on incidents of bullying, harassment and intimidation have added to the historic potential for injury in shops, labs, stages and playgrounds.
 Certainly not as common but considerably more menacing are the threats of non-custodial abductions and school shootings, events that emphasize the critical element of intruder detection during supervision.

-The statewide trend in more than 300 Idaho schools indicates a commonly occurring vulnerability: many staff display ineffective supervision practices.
+Many staff display ineffective supervision practices.
 Additionally, areas on campuses are either lightly supervised or lack supervision altogether.
 Many of the supervision failings we observe are rooted in the general lack of understanding of the processes and requirements for effective student supervision.

 The Difference Between General and Specific Supervision